NelsonBN/from-scratch-to-typescript/01-SetupEnvironment/01-HelloWorld/README.md

-## Using VSCode to compile
+## Using VSCode to transpile

 We can use the shortcut `Ctrl + Shift + B` and select the option:

-- `tsc: build - tsconfig.json` - To compile all TypeScript files;
+- `tsc: build - tsconfig.json` - To transpile all TypeScript files;
-- `tsc: watch - tsconfig.json` - To compile all TypeScript files and watch for changes;
+- `tsc: watch - tsconfig.json` - To transpile all TypeScript files and watch for changes;

 ### Solve problem with `tsc` not found